 Bruising and bleeding

-Chlorambucil can reduce the production of platelets, which help the blood to clot.
-Tell your doctor if you have any unexplained bruising or bleeding, such as nosebleeds, bleeding gums, blood spots or rashes on the skin.
-You may need to have a platelet transfusion if your platelet count is low.
+Chlorambucil can reduce the number of platelets in your blood.
+Platelets are cells that help the blood to clot.
+Tell your doctor if you have any bruising or bleeding you can’t explain.
+This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
+Some people may need a drip to give them extra platelets.

 Back to top